Rickard Christophers: Career

-He died at Broadstone in Dorset.
+Personal life and death

 He had married Elise Emma Sherman in London in September 1902.
 She was the daughter of the owner of a coffee estate in India.
 Their first child, Elise Iseult, was born in June 1903 in Allahabad, India, and their son, Samuel Vagn, in December the following year in Madras.
 Lady Christophers died in England in 1962.

+He on 19 February 1978 died at Broadstone, Dorset.

 Awards

 He was elected a Fellow of the Royal Society in May 1926.
 He was the sixteenth president of the Royal Society of Tropical Medicine and Hygiene from 1939 to 1943.

 An expert on tropical medicines, Christophers studied many diseases, particularly malaria.
 His work on the research of this disease won him the Royal Society's 1952 Buchanan Medal for "outstanding research" on the Anopheles mosquito that transmitted malaria.
 In his career he also contributed to the taxonomy of other parasites.